A Refillable Water Filter Made in the UK

 At the end of the cycle, the people have to drive them back to the nearest supermarket which participates in the recycling scheme.

-With a Phox V2, you emit 75% less CO2 than you do with a competing brand.
+With a Phox V2 featuring a refillable cartridge, you can emit less CO2 than if Phox made an equivalent product with a disposable cartridge.
 No new plastic cartridges, no second delivery attempts and no trips to the recycling point.